 - The Ethnic, Immigration and Pluralism Studies office will send a formal notification of acceptance to the home graduate unit and to the School of Graduate Studies.

 - The student’s status on ROSI will reflect the fact that she/he has been accepted into the Ethnic, Immigration and Pluralism Studies Collaborative Specialization.

 It is very important for students who wish to participate in the Ethnic, Immigration and Pluralism Studies Collaborative Specialization to inform themselves on how our requirements fit in with their home unit’s program requirements.

-EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies (EIP3000H – see below) offered in the Fall or Winter semester and taught by the EIP director.
+EIP3000H Coordinating Seminar: Ethnic, Immigration and Pluralism Studies (EIP3000H – see below) offered in the Fall semester and taught by the EIP director.

-When a practicum is required for the completion of a Master’s degree, it will focus on ethnicity, immigration and/or pluralism.
+When a practicum, internship or another major activity is required for the completion of a Master’s degree, it will focus on ethnicity, immigration and/or pluralism.

 The major paper or thesis, as required by the graduate unit, will be in the area of ethnicity, immigration and/or pluralism.

-FOUR 0.5 FCE courses in ethnicity, immigration and/or pluralism from at least two different disciplines, chosen from the list of approved courses.
+ONE 0.5 FCE courses in ethnicity, immigration and/or pluralism from chosen from the list of approved courses.
 Courses taken for the Master’s degree may be counted toward this requirement, upon approval by the EIP Director.
-At least two of the courses will be in disciplines (departments) other than the one in which the student is enrolled.